ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`desc:sig-envelope`](#desc-sig-envelope)

-This encapsulates a CapTP object and provides a signature.
-The signature is created on the binary data of the serialized CapTP object in the `signed` field.
+This encapsulates a value and provides a signature over its canonical serialization.

-The process of generating this is:

-1. Fully serialize to a CapTP object to Syrup octets.
-2. Sign the result of step 1 using the private key.
-3. Create a `desc:sig-envelope` with the (original, unserialized) CapTP object and signature.

 ```text
 <desc:sig-envelope signed      ; captp-object
                    signature>  ; Signature (see cryptography section)
 ```

+1. `signed` is the (original, unserialized) [Passable value][Model-Passable].
+2. `signature` is a [Signature](#signature) of the [Syrup] serialization of `signed` (which is inherently in canonical form) using some private key.

-When this is received, the signature must be valid using the corresponding public key.
-If the signature is not valid, the operation should be aborted.
+Whenever a `desc:sig-envelope` is received, its `signature` must be validated using the corresponding public key.
+If the signature is not valid, the operation should be rejected with any corresponding promises being broken.

-NOTE: The value of `signed` should be the object itself (opposed to the binary data produced via serialization in step 1).
-Syrup itself provides canonicalization, which allows for serialization to always produce the same result.

 ## [`desc:handoff-give`](#desc-handoff-give)

-In [Third Party Handoffs](#third-party-handoffs), the Gifter creates a `desc:handoff-give` and sends it to the Receiver.
-The Receiver uses the `desc:handoff-give` to redeem the gift from the Exporter.
+In [Third Party Handoffs](#third-party-handoffs), the Gifter creates a `desc:handoff-give` struct and sends it to the Receiver inside a [`desc:sig-envelope`](#desc-sig-envelope), which the Receiver sends to the Exporter for redeeming the gift.
-This record is a certificate created by the Gifter, sent to the Recevier, and ultimately used by the Receiver to redeem the gift from the Exporter.

-The Gifter prepares the record by,
-1. Creating a `desc:handoff-give`
-2. Signing the `desc:handoff-give` and wrapping it within a `desc:sig-envelope`
-3. Replace the [Reference][Model-Reference] to the remote object being gifted in the message with the signed record produced in step 2.

-### The record
+NOTE: `desc:handoff-give` MUST NOT appear outside of a `desc:sig-envelope` with a valid signature made using the Gifter's key from the **Gifter-Exporter** session.

 ```text
 <desc:handoff-give receiver-key       ; Public Key (see cryptography section)